 The Southern Metropolitan Partnership is an advisory group established by the Victorian Government.
 The Partnership is a way for local communities to engage directly with state and local governments, and advise the Victorian Government of the top priorities for jobs, services and infrastructure across the region.
 This advice will be become part of the government’s key decision-making processes.

-The Southern partnership is taking a deeper dive into their priority issues to explore how we can better connect people in the Southern region to learning and skill building opportunities, mental health services, jobs and each other.
+The Southern partnership is taking a deeper dive into the region's priority issues to explore how we can better connect Melburnians to learning and skill building opportunities, mental health services, jobs and each other.

-The Partnerships are generally made up of 15 members from across each of the six metropolitan regions.
-Membership includes up to nine community and business representatives with varied backgrounds, experiences and networks, the CEO of each of local government in that region and a Deputy Secretary from the Victorian State Government.
+The Southern Partnership is in its second term, with the current membership appointed in August 2021.
+Each partnership is made of community and business representatives with varied backgrounds, experiences and networks, the CEO of each of local government in the region and a Deputy Secretary from the Victorian State Government.

 Jackie is CEO of Peninsula Community Legal Centre (PCLC), an independent not-for-profit organisation that provides free legal services to Melbourne’s south-eastern communities.
 She has worked at the Centre since 1998 holding various roles including caseworker, program management and executive positions, prior to her role at PCLC she has worked in the welfare sector.